-20The small sites affordable housing contributions policy was introduced by the Government in November 2014 to help boost housing delivery and incentivise brownfield development.
+19The small sites affordable housing contributions policy was introduced by the Government in November 2014 to help boost housing delivery and incentivise brownfield development.
 It introduced a national threshold of ten units or fewer (and a maximum combined gross floor space of no more than 1,000 square metres) beneath which affordable housing contributions should not be sought.

-- V. sufficient parking spaces for residents and their visitors are provided within the site; - VI. adequate recycling and storage areas are included on site as an integrated part of the design and layout of the scheme so as not to harm visual amenity; - VII. provision is made for an area of public open space of at least 0.5 ha on the Glebe including the planting of native tree species and hedging on boundaries.
+- VI. adequate recycling and storage areas are included on site as an integrated part of the design and layout of the scheme so as not to harm visual amenity; - VII. provision is made for an area of public open space of at least 0.5 ha on the Glebe including the planting of native tree species and hedging on boundaries.